exercism/v3/languages/go/exercises/concept/maps/.docs/after.md

   delete(foo, "bar")
 ```

-If you're trying to retrieve a non existed key, will return the zero value of your value type, it can confuse you especially if your element is the same as the ElementType default value (for example, 0 for an int), to check whether the key exists in your map, you can use
+If you're trying to retrieve a non existed key, will return the zero value of your value type, it can confuse you, especially if your element is the same as the `ElementType` default value (for example, 0 for an int), to check whether the key exists in your map, you can use

 ```go
   value, exists := foo["baz"]